 by Robert D. Teasdall, MD

 Wake Forest Baptist Health

-Are foot and ankle athletic injuries common among athletes?
+Are foot and ankle sports injuries common among athletes?

 Foot and ankle injuries are relatively common among active people of all ages.
 The demands made on our feet and lower limbs can lead to a range of injuries, including sprained ankles, shin splints and stress fractures.
 Sprained ankles are perhaps the most common sports-related injury we see.